-Mueller to make first public statement on Russia probe
+Mueller resigns as special counsel, addresses Russia report

 House Democrats want Mueller to testify publicly, though no date or arrangements have been set, and it’s not clear that he will.

-Mueller’s report into meddling in the 2016 campaign did not find that Russia and the Trump campaign coordinated to sway the presidential election.
-But, despite Trump’s repeated assertions to the contrary, it did not reach a conclusion on whether Trump or his campaign had obstructed justice.
+Mueller’s report into meddling in the 2016 campaign did not find that the Trump campaign coordinated to sway the presidential election.
+But, despite Trump’s repeated assertions to the contrary, it did not reach a conclusion on whether Trump had obstructed justice.

 Mueller said in his report that he did not think it would be fair to publicly accuse the president of a crime if he was not going to charge him.
 A Justice Department legal opinion says sitting presidents cannot be indicted, and Mueller made clear in his report that that opinion helped shape the investigation’s outcome and decisions.